Trinity College, Kandy: Trinity Lion

 The Trinity Lion is the most prestigious award a sportsman can achieve at Trinity.
 Rugby Lions were awarded in 1915, to A. Halangoda and R. Ondaatje.
 Since then there have been 129 Rugby Lionsmen (until 2004).
 Notable awardees of Trinity Lions include former Sri Lankan Foreign Minister, Lakshman Kadirgamar; former Lieutenant General Denzil Kobbekaduwa: Sri Lankan Cricketers Kumar Sangakkara, Ravi Ratnayeke, Olympic Silver Medalist Duncan White and former major general and Ambassador Niranjan A Ranasinghe.
-There has been one Triple Lion in Trinity's history which is Thushara Weerasuriya who achieved this feat in 1986 in Rugby, Cricket, and Athletics.
+There has been one Triple Lion in Trinity's history which is Thushara Weerasooriya who achieved this feat in 1986 in Rugby, Cricket, and Athletics.

-Day and Boarding Houses
+Day and boarding houses

 Trinity College rose into prominence as a Boarding School since its inception in 1872.
-The boarding system got referred to as the “Backbone of college”.
+The boarding system got referred to as the "Backbone of college".

 Often, well to do parents from all around Ceylon, the British Empire, and the world sent their children to the Trinity boarding.
 Royal families in Uganda, Gold Coast (Ghana), Brunei and Maldives, to respectable communities in China and the Middle East, boarded their children at Trinity in the days of old.

 The senior school students are divided into five houses.
 Their names are derived from past principals and teachers of the college.
 There are three boarding houses, however, due to low numbers of boarders they collectively compete as the Central Boarding House.
 The houses are led by House Captains, competing in all major games to win the inter-house competitions.